wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-ediscovery-standard/includes/4-create-ediscovery-holds.md

 An organization can use a Microsoft Purview eDiscovery (Standard) case to create holds.
 Holds preserve content that may be relevant to a case.
 For example, you can place a hold on:

- -  the Exchange mailboxes and OneDrive for Business accounts of people you're investigating in a case.
+ -  The Exchange mailboxes and OneDrive for Business accounts of people you're investigating in a case.
- -  the mailboxes and sites that are associated with Microsoft Teams, Microsoft 365 Groups, and Yammer Groups.
+ -  The mailboxes and sites that are associated with Microsoft Teams, Microsoft 365 Groups, and Yammer Groups.

 > [!NOTE]
 > After an organization creates an eDiscovery hold, it may take up to 24 hours for the hold to take effect.

 When an organization places content locations on hold, content is preserved until the organization either:

- -  removes the content location from the hold.
+ -  Removes the content location from the hold.
- -  deletes the hold.
+ -  Deletes the hold.

 When an organization creates a hold, it has the following options to scope the content that's preserved in the specified content locations: